by Peggy Sweeney

 Copyright Peggy Sweeney.
 All rights reserved.

-About the Author: Peggy Sweeney has been an advocate for the mental and emotional wellness of emergency first responders for over twenty years.
-She is founder and executive director of the Sweeney Alliance, a nonprofit company that offers the Grieving Behind the Badge curriculum and publishes this Grieving Behind the Badge blog.
-Peggy is a mortician, bereavement educator, former member of the Comfort (TX) Volunteer Fire Department and a former EMT-B. You may contact Peggy through her email email@example.com.
+About the Author: Peggy Sweeney has been an advocate for the mental and emotional wellness of emergency first responders for over twenty years and is publisher of this Grieving Behind the Badge website.
+Peggy is a mortician, bereavement educator, former member of the Comfort (TX) Volunteer Fire Department and a former EMT-B. You may contact Peggy through her email firstname.lastname@example.org.